IT Services for Manufacturing

 The right IT partner will:

-Conveyco Technologies has designed and implemented material handling systems, conveyor systems and automated warehouses for over thirty years.
-They collaborate closely with distribution and manufacturing clients to integrate solutions which utilize the RightFit of material handling technologies while maximizing the profitability of their operations.
+A Bristol, Connecticut manufacturer has been designing and implementing material handling systems, conveyor systems, and automated warehouses for over 30 years.
+They collaborate closely with distribution and manufacturing clients to integrate solutions that utilize external material handling technologies while maximizing the profitability of their operations.

-Due to their accelerated timeline during the height of pandemic, we worked with Conveyco to determine which areas of support and IT infrastructure needed immediate attention and which parts could be implemented later.
+Due to their accelerated timeline during the height of the pandemic, we worked with the manufacturer to determine which areas of support and IT infrastructure needed immediate attention and which parts could be implemented later.
 Then, we addressed their top priorities first, which included setting up remote access for all employees, setting up backups and upgrading old hardware and other IT components.

 Lastly, since some of their IT equipment was reaching its end-of-life, we upgraded them to newer and more secure PCs, laptops, and servers.

-By putting a remote work access system in place, Conveyco could offer a work from home or hybrid work option to keep their staff safe during COVID.
+By putting a remote work access system in place, the manufacturer could offer a work from home or hybrid work option to keep their staff safe during COVID-19.
 In addition, a strong backup solution will help keep them operational during any adverse events.
 Also, regularly replacing end-of-life IT equipment will help reduce their cybersecurity risks and prevent costly downtimes.

 CMMC stands for Cybersecurity Maturity Model Certification.
 The purpose of this compliance process is to train, certify and verify that Defense Industrial Base (DIB) sector and Department of Defense (DoD) supply chain contractors have cybersecurity processes and practices in place to protect both Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) that is stored in their information systems for job completion.